Skip to content

 • Better documentation

-When evaluating these patterns:
+When evaluating these patterns, consider:

-• Team maturity: Some patterns require more AI experience
+• Team maturity: Some patterns require more AI experience.

-• Project phase: Different patterns suit exploration vs. production
+• Project phase: Different patterns suit exploration vs. production.

-• Code criticality: Safety-critical code needs more rigorous approaches
+• Code criticality: Safety-critical code needs more rigorous approaches.

-• Team size: Collaborative work may need more structured patterns
+• Team size: Collaborative work may need more structured patterns.

 This is a living document.
 Patterns will evolve as the community learns what works.